Yeeldx/yeeldbox-devdocs/docs/contributing/documentation/writing-style-guide.md

 # Writing Style Guide
 ---
-The Yearn Community Writing Style Guide summarizes the standards and best practices **writers** should follow when contributing to Yearn Documentation resources.
+The Yeeldx Community Writing Style Guide summarizes the standards and best practices **writers** should follow when contributing to Yeeldx Documentation resources.

 ## Writing Intent and Tone

-Yearn Community materials should cater to readers who are unfamiliar with the Yearn ecosystem.
+Yeeldx Community materials should cater to readers who are unfamiliar with the Yeeldx ecosystem.
 Writers should also assume that their readers have tight schedules and short attention spans, as after all, farming is honest but hard work.

 As such, Writers should focus on communicating concepts as clearly and succinctly as possible.